- Gender and Relationships»

-Being intimate with your spouse has many benefits, and usually, after you've had sex, you are really glad you did.
-The most difficult thing to overcome usually involves the mind.
+The bigger question is often why?
+Why should we?
+What's in it for me?
+There are lots of reasons to enjoy intimate relations with your partner.
+Usually, after you've had sex, you are really glad you did.
+The most difficult obstacle to overcome usually involves the mind.
 Mentally, you just don't feel like it.
 You don't feel like getting in the mood.
 You don't feel like getting your spouse in the mood.
 It's easier to watch T.V. and fall asleep.
 With just a small investment of time, and a mental switch, you can enjoy the following benefits of having sex with your spouse.

 How often is normal?

 How often are you intimate with your partner?

 Health benefits of intimacy